ilanaliouchouche/Model-Teaching-in-Health-With-BNN-and-Active-Learning/README.md

 # Model Teaching in Health With BNN and Active Learning

 This project aims to integrate domain knowledge with deep learning through an intuitive interface designed for medical professionals.
-It leverages the [IML Marcelle](https://marcelle.dev/) package, developed by researchers at LISN, to create a user-friendly experience.
+It leverages the [Marcelle](https://marcelle.dev/) package, developed by researchers at LISN, to create a user-friendly experience.

 ## Technologies Used